 Don Choi: B.A., 1995, M.A.,1997, Yonsei University, Seoul, Korea; M.A., 1999, Ph.D., 2003, University of Illinois at Urbana-Champaign.
-Dr. Choi joined us in Fall 2004, after receiving his Ph.D in the area of Social Psychology.
-Dr. Choi teaches courses in the organizational side of our degree in Industrial/Organzational psychology, including Social Psychology (Psyc 3500), The Impact of Culture on Social Psychology (Psyc3600), and Groups & Organizations (Psyc 3540).
+Dr. Choi joined us in Fall 2004, after receiving his Ph.D. in the area of Social Psychology.
+Dr. Choi teaches courses in the organizational side of our degree in Industrial/Organizational Psychology, including the Psychology of Negotiation and Conflict Resolution (PSYC 462) and Group Dynamics (PSYC 469).
 He is interested in the influence of cognition, motivation, and culture on interpersonal and group behavior.
-Currently, he is examining the influence of culture and shared cognition on negotiation, and is looking for motivated student researchers with whom to collaborate.
+Currently, he is examining the role of shared cognition and receptiveness in negotiations, and the psychology of the implementation of negotiated agreements.
+He is looking for motivated student researchers with whom to collaborate.

 Brian Gonsalves: B.A., Bowdoin College; Ph.D., Northwestern University.
 Dr. Gonsalves joined the department in the Fall of 2014.